-Because ADHD children can be perceived as different, they often receive negative messages.
+Because children with Attention-Defecit / Hyperactivity Disorder can be perceived as different, they often receive negative messages.
 These messages from adults and peers often evolve into the negative self-talk we read about in many self-help books today.
-Once this all-too-common downward spiral begins, ADHD kids often feel they can’t do anything right.
+Once this all too common downward spiral begins, ADHD kids often feel they can’t do anything right.

 Tools for Encouraging Your ADHD Child

 Thankfully, there are therapeutic techniques that any parent can use to counteract negative self-talk, help a child release stress and to feel happier.
 These include positive reinforcement, relaxation and guided imagery.